Catatonia: What It Is, Warning Signs, Causes, and Treatment Approaches

 - Mutism: Mutism is the complete or partial inability to speak, in which the person does not respond to questions or verbal prompts despite being conscious and alert.
 This symptom reflects an extreme withdrawal or shutdown of verbal communication.

 - Echolalia: Echolalia is the involuntary repetition of words or phrases spoken by others.
-It’s a behavioral symptom in which the individual mimics or echoes what they hear without understanding the meaning or context of the words.
+It’s a behavioural symptom in which the individual mimics or echoes what they hear without understanding the meaning or context of the words.

 - Echopraxia: Echopraxia involves imitating the movements or gestures of others without intent.
 Individuals with this symptom mirror actions like waving or tapping in an automatic, unconscious manner.